ChanceYoung/ChanceYoung.github.io/_projects/woocommerceintegrationv1.md

 ## The Problem
 #### Project Span: May-June 2023
-Our team was asked to connect the power of our WooCommerce Wordpress website with our ERP system.
+Our team was asked to connect customer orders placed on our WooCommerce website to Customer Orders in our ERP system.

 ## Technologies
 ### WooCommerce